B.A.S OBSERVING 2022

-Please do not arrive before 7:30pm as the gates may be locked and you will block Sconce Lane.
+Please do not arrive at the observing site before 7:30pm as the gates may be locked and you will block the Lane.

-Observing sessions begin in September when the nights are darker and finish in May, however we will have occasional meetings at Sconce throughout the summer months (dates to be announced).
+Observing sessions begin in September when the nights are darker and finish in early May.

-We intend to set up a couple of telescopes on these nights and run through the basics, so please bring along your telescopes if you need any help or advice setting up or using it.
+If the weather is poor we will set up a couple of telescopes indoors and run through the basics, so please bring along your telescopes if you need any help or advice setting up or using it.

 All members are welcome, you can bring along your own telescopes and binoculars or just turn up and have a guided tour of the night sky using the society equipment.

 Warm clothing and stout footwear are essential.